 - NIRCam Pupil and Filter Wheels describes the Lyot stops, filters, and other elements.

 - NIRCam Filters describes the broad-, medium-, and narrowband filters.

-- NIRCam Grisms describes slitless spectroscopy with R = λ/Δλ ~ 1,600, dispersing light along detector rows or columns.
+- NIRCam Grisms describes slitless spectroscopy with R = λ/Δλ ~ 1,600 at 4.0 µm, dispersing light along detector rows or columns.

 - NIRCam Weak Lenses describes weak lenses used to defocus light, enabling imaging of brighter targets without saturation.

-- NIRCam Detectors describes the eight short wavelength (0.6–2.3 µm) and two long wavelength (2.4–5.0 µm) detectors covering the same field of view for both modules.
+- NIRCam Detector Overview describes the eight short wavelength (0.6–2.3 µm) and two long wavelength (2.4–5.0 µm) detectors covering the same field of view for both modules.